dp-by-dt/C-Connect/project_document.md

 + Added `/add-text` route for making the users able to fill the anonymous response if they couldn't do the first time

++ Injected the theme color according to vibe answering
+    - Added style in the `head` of `base.html` file
+    - `inject_vibe_color()` added in the `app.py` file
+    - Dominant mode text hint is given in the `daily_vibe.html` page in the accent color

+⚠️‼️Include question_id in the vibe_reports
+    Or delete the expired entries in the tables

 ❌Prblems/Bugs-------------------